 Supervision

-1. directing, demonstrating and monitoring the regulated activities; and
+1. directing, demonstrating and monitoring regulated activities being conducted by the person; and

-2. checking the other person’s level of competency for the regulated activities.
+2. checking the person’s level of competency for the regulated activities.

 Supply